LorenzoTa/step-by-step-tutorial-on-perl-module-creation-with-tests-and-git/tutorial/tutorial-english.md

 actions_to_activate_account( @valid_range );

 </pre>
 Right?
-The module goes in production and 98% of errors from the foreign part of the coed base disappeared.
+The module goes in production and 98% of errors from the foreign part of the code base disappeared.
 Only 98%?
 Yes..

 Miss A of department Z call your boss in a berserk state: not all their errors are gone away.
 They use the list form but Miss A and the developer B are sure no empty lists are passed to your validate sub.
 You call the developer B, a good fellow, who explain you that list are generated from  a database field that cannot be empty (NOT NULL constraint in the database):